 She also wants to eventually share what she learns with the community.
 “I have a passion for community education,” Meyer said.
 “I firmly believe that knowledge is power, and that with more people having increased knowledge, the less injuries and devastation we will see.”

 National data shows that workers in agriculture are up to eight times more likely to die on the job than workers in other industries.
-Critical Access Hospitals, like MMC-Ladysmith, play an essential role in providing high- quality health care in rural settings.
+Critical Access Hospitals, like Marshfield Medical Center-Ladysmith, play an essential role in providing high- quality health care in rural settings.

 24 hour Emergency Care offered at the facility helps to stabilize patients.
 For higher acuity situations, patients are able to be quickly and efficiently transferred to a hospital within the System providing seamless continuity of care for the patient.